mikestokes/mikestokes.github.io/_posts/2015-03-08-storing-lists-in-entity-framework.md

 ## Serializing Lists using Entity Framework Complex Types

-After searching I came upon a rather simple (and re-usable) solution from [Bernhard Kircker](http://stackoverflow.com/questions/11985267/entity-framework-options-to-map-list-of-strings-or-list-of-int-liststring) that we have put into production and has been working very well for us.
+After searching, I came upon a rather simple (and re-usable) solution from [Bernhard Kircker](http://stackoverflow.com/questions/11985267/entity-framework-options-to-map-list-of-strings-or-list-of-int-liststring) that we have put into production and has been working very well for us.
 I'll outline here what we did, with thanks to Bernhard for the solution.

 With Bernhard's solution, the above Entity class can simply be changed and Entity Framework will take care of the rest for you: